-The cost of books per course averages $75 but can be as high as $250.
+The cost of books per course averages $75 but can be as high as $300.
 You will receive a list of required books and course materials, which will be available in the campus bookstore, on arrival day.
 To minimize expenses, bring basic school supplies from home.
 Common items include pens, pencils, crayons or colored pencils, notebooks, three-ring binders, loose leaf paper, USB drives, and/or rulers.
-For math and science courses, consider bringing scientific calculators, protractors, and/or compasses.
+For math and science courses, consider bringing a scientific calculator, protractor, and/or compass.

 Please see “Students with Learning, Physical, or Medical Needs” in Information for Parents.

 The dining services at our sites offer a wide selection of food at every meal, and their menus are varied enough to accommodate vegetarian and vegan diets.
 Additionally, gluten-free options are available on most campuses.
 Commercial frozen kosher meals are available at most sites for an added charge (you can order these after you receive the Course Assignment Packet).
 If you have questions about special diets, such as halal meals, we encourage you to contact your site's program manager after receiving your course assignment.
 If availability of a particular meal plan will determine your choice of site, please contact firstname.lastname@example.org or call 410-735-6277 for more information prior to submitting your application.

 Resident Assistants (RAs) supervise students and are available for questions or concerns students have outside of class.
 Each RA lives with and supervises approximately 15 students in a residence hall group.
 RAs also plan students’ weekday and weekend activities.
 Students are expected to wake themselves, maintain personal hygiene with minimal reminders, and keep track of their belongings.
 RAs may assist in providing some structure and direction with these tasks; however, students are expected to take responsibility for themselves and their belongings.

 Instructional and residential staff are extremely busy during their time at CTY between supervising students and preparing for class and activities.
 Because of this, parents communicate directly with the administrative staff on site about any concerns or questions.
-On opening and closing days, parents do have the opportunity to meet with students’ instructors, teaching assistants, and resident assistants.
-If, before the program has begun, there are extenuating circumstances where you feel more direct communication with the student’s instructor, TA, and/or RA is needed, this should be discussed with the site program manager.
-If this need is related to a learning, medical, physical, or other disability, please contact CTY Disability Services at firstname.lastname@example.org or 410-735-6201.
-If direct communication is needed during the program, this can best be arranged through site administrators.
+On opening and closing days, parents may meet with students’ instructors, teaching assistants, and resident assistants.
+If, before the program has begun, there are extenuating circumstances in which you feel more direct communication with the student’s instructor, TA, and/or RA is needed, this should be discussed with the site program manager.
+If this need is related to a learning, medical, physical, or other disability, please contact CTY Disability Services at email@example.com or 410-735-6201.
+If direct communication is needed during the program, it can best be arranged through site administrators.

 Yes!
-In addition to their engaging classes, students enjoy daily and weekend activities and a vibrant social atmosphere.
+In addition to their engaging classes, students participate in scheduled daily and weekend activities and enjoy a vibrant social atmosphere.

 Weekends are spent on campus, and activities may include dances, talent shows, carnival days, movie showings, sports tournaments, and water days.
 Weekends also include time when students can rest, do laundry, bond with others on their residence hall, and/or attend religious services.